 Executive education program allows veterinarians to build entrepreneurial skills to have impact on public health, environmental sustainability, human and animal well-being.

-[PHILADELPHIA, May 14, 2019] – Entrepreneurship, innovation and new business ventures – championed by schools of business and engineering across the country for the past two decades – have a new advocate.
+[May 14, 2019; Philadelphia, PA] – Entrepreneurship, innovation and new business ventures – championed by schools of business and engineering across the country for the past two decades – have a new advocate.
 Veterinary schools.
 Yes, veterinary schools.
 And a new educational program is further evidence of the veterinary profession’s rising influence in a world characterized by globalization, population growth and rapid technological change.

 The School of Veterinary Medicine at the University of Pennsylvania (Penn Vet) has just announced the latest addition to their growing continuing education portfolio.
 Taking place on June 3rd through June 6th at the Aresty Institute of Executive Education at the Wharton School, Leading Veterinary Entrepreneurs is an executive program for veterinary clinicians, scientists, technologists, academic leaders, and innovators, looking to explore the underpinnings of effective entrepreneurship.